Package 'FastRet'

 predictors

-Numeric vector specifying which predictors to include in the model in addition to RT.
+Numeric vector specifying which transformations to include in the model.
 Available options are: 1=RT, 2=RT^2, 3=RT^3, 4=log(RT), 5=exp(RT), 6=sqrt(RT).
+Note that predictor 1 (RT) is always included, even if not specified explicitly.

 nfolds